↑

 4 Terrific Ways Caregivers Conquer Being Lonely or Jealous

-Hands down enlisting enough help is the most important of the strategies, but the most often ignored, until late in the caregiving process.
+Enlisting enough help is hands down the most important strategy, but it’s also the most often ignored until late in the caregiving process.

 I recently conducted a handful of informal interviews with people who were long-term caregivers to one of their parents.
-Each person was given a small series of the same questions, including “As a caregiver, what advice do you have for others: something that you learned the hard way?”
+Each person was given a small series of questions: “As a caregiver, what advice do you have for others: something that you learned the hard way?”

 Responses included: